bonsai-rx/docs/articles/documentation-docfx.md

 ]
 ```

-Make a file called `filter.yml` with the following lines and place in the `docs` directory.
+Make a file called `filter.yml` with the following lines and place it in the `docs` directory.
 You can also specify other [uids](https://dotnet.github.io/docfx/docs/dotnet-api-docs.html#filter-apis) here.

 ```yml
 apiRules: